Stackclash/5e-vault/5. Mechanics/Items/Kraken Tunic Hhhvi.md

 While wearing this armor, you gain a +3 bonus to your AC.
 In addition, you gain the following benefits:

 - You gain a swim speed equal to your move speed, are capable of breathing underwater, and are unaffected by water pressure while diving.
-- You ignore difficult terrain, and magical effects can't reduce your speed or cause you to be restrained.
-You can spend 5 feet of movement to escape from nonmagical restraints or from being grappled.
+- You ignore difficult terrain, and magical effects can't reduce your speed or cause you to be [[/5.
+Mechanics/Rules/Conditions.md#restrained\|restrained]].
+You can spend 5 feet of movement to escape from nonmagical restraints or from being [[/5.
+Mechanics/Rules/Conditions.md#grappled\|grappled]].

 *Source: Hamund's Harvesting Handbook: Volume I p.
 132*